typicalday/dogen-firebase-extensions/dogen-ap/PREINSTALL.md

 # Where can I learn more?<a name="where-can-i-learn-more" />

 For more details, please visit the [Dogen website](https://dogen.io).

+# How do I install it?<a name="how-do-i-install-it" />

+For the latest installation details and requirements, please visit the [Getting Started Docs](https://www.dogen.io/docs/getting-started).

 # How will this affect my Google billing?<a name="how-will-this-affect-my-google-billing" />